Terrell Peterson: Abuse

 During the course of the homicide investigation police discovered that Terrell had been physically restrained with pantyhose tied to a banister in the apartment.
-According to another child living in the home, Tasha Peterson tied Terrell up "a lot."
+According to another child living in the home, Tasha said Peterson tied Terrell up "a lot."

 The police also found a set of written instructions for Terrell's care, allegedly authored by Peterson: "He gets a bowl of oatmeal for breakfast, lunch he gets grits, and dinner he gets grits.
 His hands are always tied."

 Terrell's Head Start teacher, Joanne Bryant, found him rummaging in a trash can at school looking for food.
-This occurred prior to a Thanksgiving Day beating in 1996, which necessitated a trip to the emergency room where he was diagnosed with Battered child syndrome.
+This occurred prior to a Thanksgiving Day beating in 1996, which necessitated a trip to the emergency room where he was diagnosed with battered child syndrome.

 Pharina Peterson was arrested and indicted on misdemeanor charges.
 Terrell, who had previously implicated Peterson on record as the one who assaulted him, was scheduled to testify in person at the trial.
 However, his caseworker, Cheryl Elmore, who was responsible for bringing Terrell to court, never showed up.
 Terrell's and her absence were never questioned and the charges were dismissed by municipal court judge Catherine E. Malicki because "the victim was not in court".

 To cover her already egregious transgression, Elmore concocted a fraudulent backdated internal memo which was placed in Terrell's file; that the trial did indeed occur, no evidence of child abuse was found and the charges were dismissed as a result.
 The memo stated, "The judge believed Ms. Peterson (and) did not feel she was guilty of child abuse."
 This alleged finding despite the medical evidence and the results of the police investigation, along with the lack of substantiating court documents, was never questioned by her supervisors.
 As a result, Terrell was deemed to be "safe," and his file was closed and he was returned to the custody of Peterson.

 Peggy Peters, director of the department, had this to say, "Again, I can't speak for Miss Elmore" and "I certainly would not have made that decision."

 When Terrell went back to the same Head Start class he was in prior to the assault, Bryant, his teacher, noticed he was not walking normally.
 When she took off his sneakers she noticed that the flesh on the soles of both his feet had been burned off.
 This was again alleged, posthumously, to have been inflicted by Peterson as retribution for telling authorities about her previous assaults.
 The burns were severe enough to necessitate skin grafts.

 Despite the severity of these injuries, no investigation was done, no charges were brought and Terrell was never visited by anyone from child services from the time of these injuries until his murder a year later.
 The coroner listed Terrell's cause of death as "blunt impact injuries to the head, trunk and extremities."
 This resulted in Fran Peterson being charged with capital murder.